edwin-gon/url-scheduler/README.md

 3) The messages that are scheduled will then be processed by workers associated to the queue.
 The workers will report back to the queue if the event/s were successful.
     - If successful, the message will be removed from the queue.
-    - Otherwise, the message will be retried a certain number of times and after so many retries, the event will be handed off to a dead letter queue, which will have its own set of workers to notify team of a failure. *Future feature to  later support allowing user to set up notification policy.*
+    - Otherwise, the message will be retried a certain number of times and after so many retries, the event will be handed off to a dead letter queue, which will have its own set of workers to notify team of a failure.*Future feature to  later support allowing user to set up notification policy.*

+## Implementation:

 The solution discussed above and depicted in the diagram makes use of the following AWS resources and responsibilities:

 - **Lambda** — A serverless function invoked on events to handle business logic.
+Compute size will be configured based on workload expectations.
     - Events include:
         - API invocations where each function is associated to a specific method and path.
-        - Database Actions (DynamoDB Streams) — leveraging the TTL attribute to automatically trigger a deletion event to invoke a Lambda function to hand off request to queue to be processed.
+        - Database Actions (DynamoDB Streams) — leveraging the creation event to automatically invoke a Lambda function to hand off request to queue if request falls within certain time frame.
         - Queue (SQS) events being published and awaiting processing
     - Serverless functions allow for a lower cost since they only incur cost while running.
     - Provides the opportunity to scale and reach demand of dynamic workloads automatically.

 - **API Gateway** — Managed Service that allows developers to configure API configurations.
 This will house our REST API.

 - **DynamoDB** — A managed NoSQL database solution.
 This will allow us to achieve very quick reads and writes.
-Also we will be looking at leveraging Single Table Design to leverage the same table to capture invocation details (owner, time of execution, url) and current status.
+Also we will be looking at leveraging Single Table Design to leverage the same table to capture invocation details (owner, time of execution, url) and user information.

+- **EventBridge** — A managed event bus service that will be used to create a scheduled process to query the database to return results within a specific time frame to be handed off to our job queue.

+- **Simple Queue Service (SQS)** — A managed service that will allow the application to offload requests, orchestrate workers that process business logic and capture errors made.
+Errors will be retried and handed to a dead letter queue if exceeding retry policy.

+- **Simple Notification Service (SNS)** — A managed messaging service that is based on a Pub/Sub model and will be used to notify application team if processing URL resulted in an error and being sent to the dead letter queue.

-Additional Considerations:
+### Considerations:
 - Recovering from points of failures and outages
-    - Expected behavior should retry execution and lastly move over to a dead letter queue
+    - Expected behavior should retry execution and lastly move over to a dead letter queue for additional analysis and intervention.
 - Notifications of tasks process (Pub/Sub)
+    - This could include a development team, user (individual requesting invocation), or a service.
-- How close to invocation time can we get?
-Is exact time invocation extremely important
+- How close to defined invocation time can we get?
+Is exact time invocation extremely important?

-Create scheduled job — user will provide identifier, url to invoke, timestamp to invoke job

-Read scheduled job — user identifier and job identifier

-Read scheduled jobs — user identifier and status (upcoming, succeeded, failed)
+    - Understanding that certain services do not provide immediate invocation such as TTL offering in DynamoDb.
+Meaning that it may be more efficient to relay on a scheduled lookup and invocation assignment
+---

+### Database Access Patterns

+Job will have the following contents:

+- Id — Unique Identifier
+- User — User associated to
-Update scheduled job — user identifier, task identifier, timestamp change and url to invoke
+- URL — URL to invoke

-Delete Scheduled job — user identifier, task identifier

-**Access Patterns**
-- Find object by user identifier and identifier
+- Time to Invoke — EPOCH Timestamp
+- Status

+User Access Patterns:

-- Find object by user identifier and status
+- Find specific job by identifier  — ID
-- Find object by user identifier and ran between certain time range (1 month, week, days, hours)
+- Find jobs by user identifier — User PK and Sort Key TimeStamp (Between to support between a specific range - 1 month, week, days, hours)
-- Get object with upcoming status and timestamp
+- Find jobs by user identifier and status — User PK and Status and Sort by TimeStamp

+Service Access Patterns:
+- Find entries with a particular status a certain range (15 minutes, 1 day) — Status and Sort Key (Between)

+Id — GUID HK & Timestamp SK => Primary key Combination USERNAME HK & TIMESTAMP SK => Secondary Key (username and range) STATUS HK & Timestamp SK => Secondary Key (service call)

+Think about combination:
+STATUS & TIMESTAMP#USERNAME

 ## API Design